bcholmes/StarTrek2d20/README.md

 Community Edition (which only runs on Windoze).
 I tend to use [VS Code](https://code.visualstudio.com/) on my Mac.

-Some of the files in this repo (such as the Visual Studio solution file -- .sln) date back to the original developer's IDE.
-I haven't touched those files since I started maintaining this project.

 ## Getting Started

 *Note*: I recently added a symbolic link to the package.json file.
 I'm not sure if Windows is going